-Since Elon Musk took control of Twitter, a seemingly endless string of policy changes has led to chaos on the platform and a tsunami of uncertainty within the advertising community.
+Since Elon Musk took control of Twitter (now X), a seemingly endless string of policy changes has led to chaos on the platform and a tsunami of uncertainty within the advertising community.
 Not a day goes by without some curious news about Twitter's current state of play.

 That said, Twitter still represents a social media platform with out-sized, global influence and a landscape for critically important points of view.
 It has also been a commendable and reliable partner in the fight for brand safety over the last several years — trying to tackle hate speech, reducing misinformation and prioritizing fact-based information, addressing inclusion and algorithmic bias, and refusing political advertising.
 As this new course for Twitter unfolds, agencies, brands, and publishers will need help to guide their activity on the platform.